Pol-Time and Attendance Records

 The Vice President for Human Resources may recommend appropriate record keeping methods, instructions, and forms for use by the departments.

-The responsibility for scheduling and controlling working hours of employees rests with each appropriate supervisor, director, or unit head.
+The responsibility for scheduling and controlling working hours of employees rests with each appropriate supervisor, dean, director, or department head.
 Flexible scheduling guidelines may be found at Hours of Work, PER 4.02.

 ADMINISTRATIVE AUTHORITY